Evenwyne/programming-univbasics-3-defining-methods/README.md

 daily life we do this all the time: "get ready for work" means: "take a shower, walk the dog, eat breakfast."
 But each of _those_ activities is made up of other sub-activities, and sub-sub activities.
-"Take a shower" involves steps like "wash hair" which itself has steps like "wet head under shower", "apply shampoo", etc.
+"Take a shower" involves steps like "wash hair" which itself has steps like "wet head under the shower", "apply shampoo", etc.

 ![breaking down steps of activities and sub-activities](https://curriculum-content.s3.amazonaws.com/prework/group-of-actions.png)